 - Many more organisations are outsourcing more key functions (such as IT support) to reduce costs

-- There is a growing recognition that the supply chain is often the weakest cyber security link
+- There continues to be a growing appreciation that the supply chain is often the weakest cyber security link

-Organisations want to reduce costs, so it makes sense to outsource services to specialists that can offer economies of scale (such as cloud providers) or expertise too expensive to maintain in-house (such as legal support).
+In an ever connected world, collaboration is an increasingly popular approach to delivering services and solutions to customers.
+Organisations want to reduce costs, so it makes sense to outsource services to specialists that can offer economies of scale (such as cloud providers) or expertise too expensive to maintain in-house (such as legal support or HR services).

-One of the consequences of this approach is that the organisation’s information and, critically, often that of its customers, is now potentially exposed to a wider group of people.
+One of the consequences of this approach is that the organisation’s information and, critically, often that of its customers, is now potentially exposed to a wider group of people and with that, the risk of disruption increases.
 With responsibility for information security remaining with the originating organisation, it now has to consider – does the umbrella of protection extend to the outsourcing providers?

 Managing supply chain cyber risk